 All stitches need to sit on the cord without being stretched or bunched together.
 If you’re not sure which length to use, the pattern you’re knitting will tell you.

-This means the needles are size 10, and 24″ (24 inches) is the measurement from tip to tip, which includes the needle lengths and the cable together.
+This means the needles are size 10, and 24″ (24 inches) is the measurement from tip to tip, including the needle lengths and the cable together.

 What lengths do circular knitting needles come in?
 Here’s a list.

-24″ – Useful For: Sweaters, vests, cardigans, and other garments.
+24″ – Useful For: Vests, cardigans, and other garments.

 29″ – Useful For: Medium projects, baby blankets or cardigans, knitted flat or in the round.
 Also for the body of a sweater.